-The Biology Olympiad is a national competition which runs in January and is entered by the majority of our A Level Biologists in both Year 12 and Year 13.
+The Biology Olympiad is a national competition which runs in January and is entered by the majority of our A Level Biologists in Year 13.
 Results have been very pleasing and BWS students regularly qualify for the second-round selection for the national team.
+Year 12 students have the opportunity to take their own Intermediate Biology Olympiad in June and enhance their UCAS applications.